Backup and restore in Azure Database for PostgreSQL - Flexible Server

 How will I be charged and billed for my backups?

-Flexible Server provides up to 100 percent of your provisioned server storage as backup storage at no additional cost.
-Any additional backup storage that you use is charged in gigabytes per month, as defined in the pricing model.
+Azure Database for PostgreSQL flexible server provides up to 100 percent of your provisioned server storage as backup storage at no extra cost.
+Any more backup storage that you use is charged in gigabytes per month, as defined in the pricing model.

 The backup retention period and backup redundancy option that you select, along with transactional activity on the server, directly affect the total backup storage and billing.